Engee documentation

 Details

-The lowest efficiency value allowed for a given gear.
-The efficiency is the ratio of the output shaft power to the input shaft power.
-The signal at the E port is maintained above the minimum efficiency and below .
-The lowest value of efficiency should be >0.
+The lowest efficiency value allowed for this transmission.
+EFFICIENCY is the ratio of the output and input shaft power.
+The signal on the E port is maintained at a level above the minimum efficiency and below .
+The lowest efficiency value should be >0.

 Default value